Shakib Khan: 2016–2020

 In 2020, he starred in Bir and Shahenshah.
-Socio-political drama film Bir directed by veteran director Kazi Hayat.
+In the Kazi Hayat's fiftieth directorial socio-political Bir, he played a defiant youth, who works as a professional assassin for a politician.
 The film marks the first collaboration between Khan and Kazi Hayat.
 The film is produced by himself, which is his third production, he has previously produced two films titled Hero: The Superstar (2014) and Password (2019).
 The film story, dialogue and Khan's performance praised by the critics.
 Zahid Akbar noted on The Daily Star, "The audience has seen Bir to see Shakib Khan's performance.
 Throughout the film he has acted in heroic".
-Shahenshah directed by young director Shamim Ahamed Roni, where Nusraat Faria and Rodela Jannat played for the first time opposite him.
+The film won National Film Awards twice at the 45th National Film Awards.
+He played titular role in the Shamim Ahamed Roni's fifth directorial venture action-masala Shahenshah, where Nusraat Faria and Rodela Jannat played for the first time opposite him.
 Despite having set the release date several times, later the film was criticised for not releasing.
 The feature was theatrically released in Bangladesh amid the COVID-19 pandemic, which affected its commercial performance due to the closing of the cinemas.
 His next venture is Anonno Mamun's eighth directorial project legal drama Nabab LLB, which is the first collaboration between director, opposite second collaboration between Mahiya Mahi and first between Orchita Sporshia.
+Aiming at raising social awareness, Nabab LLB touches upon themes such as the social exclusion of rape victims, the struggles and reactions of their family members, and the social stigmas that arise in a woman's life after such an unfortunate incident.
 The project began on 30 August 2020, after seven months from proposed date due to COVID-19 pandemic in Bangladesh.
-It was released on the Over-the-top media service iTheater due to the COVID-19 pandemic in Bangladesh, and became the first Dhallywood film to released any OTT service.
+It was released on the Over-the-top media service iTheater due to the COVID-19 pandemic in Bangladesh, and became the first Dhallywood film to be released on any OTT service.